 How to make vegetarian stuffing

-This Thanksgiving stuffing is one of those magic recipes where the prep time required is… 5 minutes.
-Yep, only 5!
+This Thanksgiving stuffing is one of those magic recipes where the prep time required is 5 minutes.
+You read that right, only 5!
 You’ll also need an hour of hands-off cook time, but trust me, the wait will be worth it!
 (And I totally won’t judge if you find yourself crouched in front of the oven, watching the sourdough reach that magical golden brown color.)

 Step 1: Prep the bread